What is business email compromise?

 Spoofed lawyer or real estate email accounts

-In these attacks, a criminal impersonates one party to a sizable financial transaction, spoofing that party’s email address.
+In these attacks, a criminal impersonates one party to a sizable financial transaction.
+They then spoof that party’s email address.
 The transactions often involve real estate, but sometimes relate to other commercial transactions.
 The messages often include transaction details gleaned through social engineering or a computer intrusion.
-The criminal may instruct the recipient to change previously anticipated payment information — for example, updating a wire transfer destination or account number.
+The criminal may instruct the recipient to change previously anticipated payment information.
+For instance, updating a wire transfer destination or account number.

 Requests for W-2 information

 Instead of asking for cash, the cybercriminal (posing as a senior employee) asks an HR professional for an employee’s W-2 data.
-Given this data, the criminal may attempt to file fraudulent income tax returns in the victim’s name, appropriating the victim’s refunds; or use the victim’s social security number and other data to pursue other fraudulent activities that might not be uncovered until the victim’s credit is ruined.
+Given this data, the criminal may attempt to file fraudulent income tax returns in the victim’s name and appropriate the victim’s refunds.
+They may also use the victim’s Social Security number and other data to pursue other fraudulent activities that might not be uncovered until the victim’s credit is ruined.

 Gift card fraud

 In this variant of CEO fraud, a criminal may impersonate an executive and ask an assistant to purchase multiple gift cards that will be used as employee rewards.
-In the interests of rewarding employees as quickly as possible, the phony “executive” will request the serial numbers for the gift cards, and then use those serial numbers to make fraudulent purchases.
+In the interests of rewarding employees as quickly as possible, the phony “executive” will request the serial numbers for the gift cards.
+They will then use those serial numbers to make fraudulent purchases.

 Align people, processes and technology to prevent costly BEC fraud

-According to the FBI, Business Email Compromise (BEC) is the costliest of internet crimes, accounting for 44% of the $4.1 billion in US losses reported in 2020.
+According to the FBI, Business Email Compromise (BEC) is the costliest of internet crimes.
+It accounts for 44% of the $4.1 billion in US losses reported in 2020.
 It gets worse: half of security executives surveyed by Mimecast say BEC attacks using impersonation fraud rose in 2020.
 With BEC, attackers generate high ROI from low-tech attacks containing no payload other than social-engineered text.
-Cybercriminals now use sophisticated intelligence to divert legitimate payroll or vendor payments — and by the time these attacks are discovered, the money is long gone.
+Cybercriminals now use sophisticated intelligence to divert legitimate payroll or vendor payments.
+By the time these attacks are discovered, the money is long gone.

 To outsmart BEC attackers, combine better human awareness with more sophisticated machine learning, threat detection and integration.
 Mimecast’s comprehensive business email compromise solutions can help.